Chamod88/Building-Redis-from-scratch/README.md

 5. Run the client and query `GET database`.
 You should receive `"Go Redis"`, proving that the database reloaded its state successfully from disk!

 ---

-## 💡 What You Should Know Before Attempting This

-If someone wants to build a similar project, they must possess or learn:
-- **Go Concurrency primitives**: Understanding goroutines, channel mechanics, and why `sync.Mutex` vs `sync.RWMutex` are used to prevent data races.
-- **The RESP protocol format**: Familiarity with how data types are structured, especially bulk strings and array elements terminated by `\r\n`.
-- **Basic Networking concepts**: Knowledge of how TCP connections work, handling `io.EOF` when a client disconnects, and why buffered IO (`bufio`) is used to read bytes.
-- **I/O Operations**: Understanding read/write buffers, file seeking, and the difference between buffered file writes and forced physical disk flushing (`fsync`).
-#